 If you’re planning out your garden for the season, you might be wondering what kinds of plants you should include - and part of this will be understanding annual vs perennial plants.

-Ultimately, the decision in which plants you’ll grow will probably come down to your preferences in terms of color, texture, and bloom time.
+The decision in which plants you’ll grow will probably come down to your preferences of color, texture, and bloom time.

 However, understanding the difference between these two classifications of plants is incredibly important.
-It will be even more important if you’re wanting to grow plants that continue to bloom year after year, or you want to replant each season.
+It will be even more important if you’re wanting to grow plants that continue to bloom year after year.

 What is the Difference Between Annual vs Perennial Plants?

-The difference between annuals and perennials is a simple one.
+The difference between perennials and annuals is a simple one.
 Annuals live for just one year, while perennials come back and bloom year after year.

 There’s no set amount of time that perennials can last.
-However, most come back for at least three or four consecutive years (some seem to last a lifetime).
+However, most return for at least three or four consecutive years (some seem to last a lifetime).

-But for a plant to technically be considered a perennial, it must be able to survive more than two years in a row.
+For a plant to be considered a perennial, it must be able to survive more than two years in a row.

-Many perennial flowers don’t even bloom until they’re well-established, taking their time to set strong roots before they do so.
+Many perennial flowers don’t even begin blooming until they’re well-established, taking their time to set strong roots before they do so.
+From there they will usually have yearly spring blooming.

 As a result, you might not see flowers on your perennial plants until they’ve been in the ground for multiple growing seasons.

-How Hardiness Zone Affects Annual vs Perennial Plants
+How Hardiness Zone Affects Perennials vs Annual Plants

 Just as there are hardy annuals whose success is wholly dependent on your hardiness zone, so, too, are there hardy perennials.

-A tender perennial, on the other hand, is a plant that is hardy and can survive the winter and regrow for multiple seasons in many places - just not where you live.
+A tender perennial is a plant that is hardy and can survive the winter and regrow for multiple seasons in many places - just not where you live.
 If you buy a plant that is categorized as a hardy perennial, you will likely need to dig it up and bring it inside over the winter months.

 This is why learning your hardiness zone is so important, as it directly contributes to which plants you can grow and when.